indietyp/hawthorne/docs/getting-started.md

 Upon installing, the toolchain has been linked to your system over the commands `hawthorne` and `ht`.
 There are several commands integrated.

 [More information available here][3]

-## Neat things to know
-1. 3 Eastereggs are currently hidden
-2. The Gunicorn instance is started/stopped/restarted with `supervisorctl start/stop/restart hawthorne`

-## Current known system limitations
-1. Currently, Hawthorne is unable to run on a subpath like /ht/.
-It needs to have it’s own _(sub-)domain_.

 [1]:	https://www.github.com/laevis/hawthorne
 [2]:	mailto:hawthorne@indietyp.com?subject=installation